rennerdigital/GA-SEI-Flex/Example.md

 * My keyboard does _not_ have the tilde key :|
 * Looking forward to living and breathing code for the next six months!

-> Do, or do not.
-There is no try.
+> "Do, or do not.
+There is no try."

-> Yoda
+> - Yoda